Using mobile games as part of a brand-building promotional strategy

 With the increasing popularity of mobile gaming it’s no surprise that you’ll find companies in the most unexpected of places integrating them into their promotional strategies.
 Aside from major heavyweights in food and drink such as Fanta, it seems that even theme park operators are getting in on the mobile gaming craze.

-Katmandu: Ethermerge is a simple match-2 title being produced by Epic Story Interactive in collaboration with Falcon’s Beyond who run a number of parks and attractions including the two of the titular Katmandu parks, one in Spain, opened in 2007, and one in the Dominican Republic which opened earlier this year.
+Katmandu: Ethermerge is a simple match-2 title being produced by Falcon’s Beyond and developed in collaboration with Epic Story Interactive.
+Falcon's Beyond are the company who run a number of parks and attractions including the two of the titular Katmandu parks, one in Spain, opened in 2007, and one in the Dominican Republic which opened earlier this year.
+And who have pursued this latest surge of multimedia promotional strategies.

 As part of the promotional strategy for their brand, Falcon’s Beyond has pursued not only a Roblox experience, an e-commerce store and an animated series, but now also a mobile game.